Part 2: Service vs. Hospitality in the Eikaiwa Business

 The Challenges of Balancing Service and Hospitality

-Cultural expectations add complexity.
-Japanese parents may expect "OMOTENASHI" - a level of care and attention that goes beyond Western notions of customer service.
-Foreign teachers may need guidance to understand and deliver this form of hospitality.
+Cultural expectations add another layer of complexity.
+Japanese parents may expect omotenashi, a level of care and attention that goes beyond Western notions of customer service.
+Foreign teachers may need guidance to fully understand and deliver this form of hospitality.

 Training Staff for Excellence

-To bridge these gaps, staff training is crucial.
-At our schools, we combine practical service training (e.g., administration, safety, communication) with hospitality-focused development.
+To bridge these gaps, staff training is essential.
+At our schools, we combine practical service training such as administration, safety, and communication with hospitality-focused development.
 This includes:

-• Role-playing scenarios: Practicing how to welcome new students, handle complaints, or support anxious parents.
+Practicing how to welcome new students, handle complaints, or support anxious parents

-• Cultural awareness workshops: Helping staff understand Japanese expectations and the nuances of "OMOTENASHI".
+Helping staff understand Japanese expectations and the nuances of omotenashi

-• Empathy exercises: Encouraging teachers to see situations from the student’s or parent’s perspective.
+Encouraging teachers to see situations from the student’s or parent’s perspective

-• Feedback loops: Regularly collecting and discussing feedback from families to identify areas for improvement.
+Regularly collecting and reviewing feedback from families to identify areas for improvement

-Staff who feel supported and valued themselves are more likely to extend genuine hospitality to others.
+Staff who feel supported and valued themselves are far more likely to extend genuine hospitality to others.

 The Impact of Service and Hospitality

-On the other hand, we have learned from feedback that even the best teaching can be overshadowed by poor communication or a lack of warmth at the front desk.
+On the other hand, we have also learned that even the best teaching can be overshadowed by poor communication or a lack of warmth at the front desk.

 Differentiating Through Hospitality